Understanding Fragile X & Autism

 • Reduced interest in and motivation for social interaction or a failure to attend to social information that might promote appropriate social behavior.

-Consequently, from educational and vocational viewpoints, individuals with FXS+ASD face similar but more severe challenges than children with Fragile X syndrome.
+Individuals with FXS+ASD may face similar but more severe challenges than children with Fragile X syndrome.

 Learn More